dostrog/awsync/README.md

 Project is written on 100% PHP and may be started from within project folder (`php awsync bucket42`) or from PHAR archive as a standalone application.

-- Copy PHAR archive to the localhost
+- Copy PHAR archive to the localhost from [https://github.com/dostrog/awsync/tree/develop/builds](https://github.com/dostrog/awsync/tree/develop/builds)
 - Create `.env` file in the same folder where PHAR archive is

 Example of .env file